haskell/cabal/Cabal/doc/nix-local-build-overview.rst

 ======================

 Nix-style local builds are a new build system implementation inspired by Nix.
 The Nix-style local build system is commonly called "new-build" for short after the ``cabal new-*`` family of commands that control it.
+However, those names are only temporary until Nix-style local builds become the default.
-However those names are only temporary until Nix-style local builds becomes the default.
+This is expected to happen soon.
+For those who do not wish to use the new functionality, the classic project style will not be removed immediately, but these legacy commands will require the usage of the ``v1-`` prefix as of Cabal 3.0 and will be removed in a future release.

 Nix-style local builds combine the best of non-sandboxed and sandboxed Cabal: